 Is the default privacy policy updated for the GDPR and can I leave it as is?

-I‘m setting up a Discourse instance for a community in Germany.
-Going through the documents the default installation generated, I find the privacy policy, but at least the german version says:
+I am setting up a Discourse instance for a community in Germany.
+Going through the documents generated by the default installation, I found the privacy policy, but at least the German version states:

 Dieses Dokument ist als CC-BY-SA lizenziert.
 Es wurde zuletzt aktualisiert am 31.
 Mai 2013.

-This document is licensed as CC-BY-SA.
-It was last updated on May 31st, 2013.
+This document is licensed under CC-BY-SA.
+It was last updated on May 31, 2013.

-Does this mean the default privacy policy does not take into account GDPR, which became law and became applicable much later?
+Does this mean the default privacy policy does not take GDPR into account, which became law and applicable much later?

-Can I expect the german version of the default privacy policy to comply with all current regulation in Germany?
-I have a hard time creating my own, as I don’t know all the things Discourse is doing.
+Can I expect the German version of the default privacy policy to comply with all current regulations in Germany?
+I am having difficulty creating my own, as I am not aware of all the things Discourse does.

 1 Like